 Institution Short description highlight areas where further information or improvements in gov- ernance and management are required.
-IUCN STAR - Species Threat Abatement and Restoration The Species Threat Abatement and Restoration (STAR) metric measures the contribution investments can make to reducing species' extinction risk.
-It assesses the potential of actions at specific locations to contribute to global sustainability objectives.
-In this way, it helps governments, cities, civil society, the finance industry, investors, and companies to target their investments to achieve conservation out- Marxan Marxan is a suite of tools designed to help decision makers find good solutions to conservation planning problems.
-This includes free software that can be used to solve several types of planning problems and extensive documentation and examples describing a framework for approaching conservation planning.
-Over the years, Marxan has grown from its standard two zone application to consider more complex challenges like incorporating connectivity, probabilities and multiple zones.
+IUCN STAR - Spe- The Species Threat Abatement and Restoration (STAR) metric cies Threat measures the contribution investments can make to reducing species' Abatement and extinction risk.
+It assesses the potential of actions at specific locations Restoration to contribute to global sustainability objectives.
+In this way, it helps governments, cities, civil society, the finance industry, investors, and companies to target their investments to achieve conservation out- comes.
+Marxan Marxan is a suite of tools designed to help decision makers find good solutions to conservation planning problems.
+This includes free soft- ware that can be used to solve several types of planning problems and extensive documentation and examples describing a framework for approaching conservation planning.
+Over the years, Marxan has grown from its standard two zone application to consider more com- plex challenges like incorporating connectivity, probabilities and mul- tiple zones.
 Along the way, Marxan's user community has also built plug-ins and interfaces to assist with planning projects.
 Marxan is the most frequently used conservation planning software and has been applied to hundreds of spatial conservation planning problems around the world.
-Natural England - Natural England is an executive non-departmental public body, spon- Biodiversity Met- sored by the Department for Environment, Food & Rural Affairs of UK. ric 4.0 Biodiver- It has created the Biodiversity Metric 4.0 accounting tool that can be sity used for the purposes of calculating biodiversity net gain by any development project, consenting body, or landowner that needs to calculate biodiversity losses and gains for terrestrial and/or intertidal habitats.
+Natural England - Natural England is an executive non-departmental public body, spon- Biodiversity Met- sored by the Department for Environment, Food & Rural Affairs of UK. ric 4.0 Biodiver- It has created the Biodiversity Metric 4.0 accounting tool that can be sity used for the purposes of calculating biodiversity net gain by any de- velopment project, consenting body, or landowner that needs to cal- culate biodiversity losses and gains for terrestrial and/or intertidal habitats.
 Work is underway to develop an approach to marine net gain for English water.
-Omniscape.jl Omniscape.jl implements the Omniscape connectivity algorithm developed by McRae et al. (2016).
-This software package can be used to produce maps of omni-directional habitat connectivity useful for scientific research as well as landscape management and conservation.
+Omniscape.jl Omniscape.jl implements the Omniscape connectivity algorithm de- veloped by McRae et al. (2016).
+This software package can be used to produce maps of omni-directional habitat connectivity useful for sci- entific research as well as landscape management and conservation.
 Omniscape.jl is built on Circuitscape.jl.
-It offers a unique approach to connectivity modelling, particularly among circuit theoretic methods, by allowing the sources, destinations, and intensity of animal movement or ecological flow (modelled as electrical current) to be informed by continuous spatial data (such as a habitat suitability map).
-This information is combined with other spatial information on landscape resistance to movement or flow to produce habitat connectivity models.
-The Omniscape.jl website has an examples section with step-by-step demonstrations of how to use Omniscape.jl.
-Project Guaca- maya Project Guacamaya (Macaw in English) uses best-in-class AI models to monitor deforestation and protect the ecosystem's biodiversity.
-It is a joint initiative of Instituto Humboldt, the CinfonIA Research Centre at Universidad de los Andes, Instituto Sinchi and Microsoft AI for Good Lab.
+It offers a unique approach to connectivity modelling, particularly among circuit theoretic methods, by allowing the sources, destinations, and intensity of animal move- ment or ecological flow (modelled as electrical current) to be in- formed by continuous spatial data (such as a habitat suitability map).
+This information is combined with other spatial information on land- scape resistance to movement or flow to produce habitat connectivity models.
+The Omniscape.
+Ji website has an examples section with step- Dura in at C by-step demonstrations of now to use Umniscape.jl.
+Project Guaca- Project Guacamaya (Macaw in English) uses best-in-class Al models to maya monitor deforestation and protect the ecosystem's blodiversity.
+It is a Joint initiative of instituto Humboldt, the Cinfonia Research Centre at Universidad de los Andes, Instituto Sinchi and Microsoft Al for Good Lab.
 The project uses a mix of new AI models for satellite analysis and